ioO/django-billjobs/README.md

 We do not use permission system, because each coworker can make is own bills every months, and can also add a new coworker.
 But we use django and it's own user management application.
 User and group permissions are available.

+No tax management.
+For non-profit organization in France, there is no tax.
+This application don't manage tax, it only displays legal french information and tax 0% on bills.

 Installation
 ------------